 Symptoms of sinus problems can easily be mistaken for other conditions, like allergies and the common cold.
 They can include headaches; facial pain or discomfort; a runny nose or cold-like symptoms that last longer than seven to 10 days; discolored nasal drainage (which can appear green or yellow); a foul odor in the nose; or a cough.

 Some sinus symptoms could indicate a sinus infection, also called sinusitis, which can happen when your sinuses become blocked and filled with fluid.
 Nearly 30 million Americans experience sinusitis.
-The main sinus infection symptoms include facial pressure or pain, discolored nasal drainage, and congestion.
+The main sinus infection symptoms include facial pressure or pain, discolored nasal drainage and congestion.

 Sinus infections can be treated with over-the-counter intranasal steroid sprays, short-term use of oral decongestants and saline washes.
 If this does not relieve your symptoms, contact your doctor, who may prescribe antibiotics.

 COVID-19 is the name for the illness caused by the novel coronavirus SARS-CoV-2.
 Symptoms of COVID-19 can vary from person to person.
 Some infected individuals may not experience any symptoms, while others may experience severe disease and need hospitalization.
 Common COVID-19 symptoms include fever or chills; body aches; a new cough, headache, difficulty breathing, congestion or runny nose not related to allergies; new loss of taste or smell; or gastrointestinal issues such as nausea or diarrhea.
+Sneezing is not a common symptom of COVID-19.

 If you have been exposed to COVID-19, are experiencing symptoms or need to learn more about testing, start an E-visit or contact your provider.